lambdamikel/x-mem-80/README.md

 The [TRS-80 Retro Store "Tuc's Workbench"](https://shop.tucs-workbench.com/) has started selling X-MEM/80s.
-You can get bare PCBs, kit versions, as well as fully assembled X-MEM/80s.
-I got a fully assembled Model 1 and the Model III version as well, and they are professionally made.
-So far, I tested the Model 1 version, and it worked perfect!
-I highly recommend them, but please note that I have no formal affiliation with Tuc's Workbench nor do I receive any of the proceeds:
+You can get bare PCBs, kit versions, and fully assembled X-MEM/80s as well.
+I got a fully assembled Model 1 and the Model III version - they are professionally made.
+So far, I tested the Model 1 version, and it worked perfectly!
+I highly recommend them, but please note that I have no formal affiliation with Tuc's Workbench, nor do I receive any of the proceeds.
+But I think that it is great that they are available for purchase from Tuc!
+Here are a couple pictures:

 ![Tuc's Workbench X-MEM/80s Front](pics/tucs-workbench-a.jpg)